 Students often seek exemption from some or all of the student activities fees for reasons other than those set out in section 17. below.
 It is stressed that the fees charged are a contribution by students towards services and amenities for the University community (both now and in the future) and exemption from them cannot be claimed because a student is unable or unwilling to make use of some of those services or amenities.

-Student Activities Fees are adjusted annually by a system of indexation and those set out below are current in 1983 and are therefore subject to an increase in 1984.
+Student Activities Fees are adjusted annually by a system of indexation and those set out below are current in 1984 and are therefore subject to an increase in 1985.

-University Union annual subscription \$101
+University Union annual subscription \$108

-Sports Association annual subscription \$21
+Sports Association annual subscription \$23

 Students' Union Annual Subscription

-Students enrolling in full-time courses \$30
+Students enrolling in full-time courses \$32

-miscellaneous students \$25
+Students enrolling in part-time courses or as miscellaneous students \$ 26

+Miscellaneous Fund annual fee \$38